The-OpenROAD-Project/OpenROAD/docs/tutorials/FlowTutorial.md

 source gcd_test_vdd.tcl
 ```

-End of the log you will find IR drop report as follows.
+Find the IR drop report at the end of the log as follows:
 ```
 ########## IR report #################
 Worstcase voltage: 1.10e+00 V